The first Broadway musical I ever saw was “Fiddler On The Roof.”

 The documentary also has footage of productions around the world, done in the local languages to surprising success.
 You might not think that an American musical about poverty-stricken, observant Jews in 19th-century Russia would be relatable to other cultures — but there’s a wonderful story about a Japanese version of “Fiddler,” whose star asked one of the producers, “Do they get this in America?
 It’s so Japanese!”
 That’s proof of the show’s lasting universality.

-To show how wide the popularity of “Fiddler” was during its epic original run, Lewkowicz even found footage of several cover versions of “If I Were A Rich Man,” including a nine-minute medley from a 1969 TV special by The Temptations, clad in gold outfits that screamed 1960s, and complete with the canned applause that producer George Schlatter used on pretty much all of his shows.
+To show how wide the popularity of “Fiddler” was during its epic original run, Lewkowicz even found footage of several cover versions of “If I Were A Rich Man,” including a nine-minute medley from a 1969 TV special by The Temptations, clad in gold outfits that screamed 1960s, and complete with the canned applause that producer George Schlatter used on pretty much all of his shows (watch it here).

 I give “Fiddler: A Miracle Of Miracles” a 10 out of 10.
 If you’ve ever loved the show even a smidgen as much as I have, I think you’ll enjoy it, too.